 After they have been activated, the unit and clone unit are split; applications can access both.
 The unit and clone unit together form a clone pair.
 TimeFinder/Clone manages this pair in what is known as a clone session.

 If clone units exist for all units of a pubset, these clone units together form the clone pubset.

-Details of this are provided in the manual "Introduction to System Administration".
+Details of this are provided in the manual "Introduction to System Administration" (see chapter "Related publications").